 The purpose of the Criswell Institute for Philosophy, Politics, and Economics is to help develop critical, Christian thought concerning these three areas.
-It does so through research, writing, education, outreach, and praxis, exploring how the disciplines may effect positive change locally, nationally, and globally.
-The institute's vision is to connect Christian believers with specific vocations, activities, and resources related to the fields of philosophy, politics, and economics, interacting and connecting with activities and entities like churches and ministries, graduate schools and law schools, elected and appointed officials, business, microfinance, and community development, non-profit institutes, centers, and foundations, media outlets and publishers, cultural events and the arts, and policy formation and analysis.
-The institute's core principles include the belief that truth, goodness, and beauty exist and are grounded in God's nature and character, that power tends to corrupt, that limited government and the rule of law are foundational, that utopian schemes tend toward more harm than good, and that private property, entrepreneurship, free markets, and no unnecessary regulation are the ideal.
+It does so through research, writing, education, outreach, and praxis, exploring how the disciplines may affect positive change locally, nationally, and globally.

+The institute's vision is to connect Christian believers with specific vocations, activities, and resources related to the fields of philosophy, politics, and economics, interacting and connecting with churches, ministries, graduate and law schools, elected and appointed officials, businesses, micro-finance organizations, as well as community development, non-profit institutes, centers, and foundations, media outlets and publishers, cultural events and the arts, and policy formation and analysis.

+The institute's core principles include the belief that truth, goodness, and beauty exist and are grounded in God's nature and character; that power tends to corrupt; that limited government and the rule of law are foundational; that utopian schemes tend toward more harm than good; and that private property, entrepreneurship, free markets, and no unnecessary regulation are the ideal.